School Item Analysis Non-Writing Online

 - Items where there is a large difference in performance between the school and the DoE.
 These may point to gaps in the teaching strategy for that topic or skill.

-- The latest three years of NAPLAN Online data is provided.
-This allows teachers to analyse their current students’ responses in the prior NAPLAN assessment.
+- The latest three years of NAPLAN Online data are provided.
+This allows teachers to analyse their current students’ responses to the prior NAPLAN assessment.

 Where does this data come from?